Patrick Mahomes II Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Matchup vs. Dallas

-- In one matchup against the Cowboys, Mahomes threw for zero passing yards, 313.5 yards less than his over/under for Sunday.
+- In one matchup against the Cowboys, Mahomes recorded zero passing yards, 313.5 yards less than his over/under for Sunday.

 - Mahomes did not throw a touchdown pass in that matchup against the Cowboys.

-- The Cowboys are conceding 270.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.
+- The Cowboys are giving up 270.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.

-- The Cowboys' defense is 14th in the league, allowing 1.6 passing touchdowns per game.
+- The Cowboys have conceded 14 passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.

 Recent Performances

-- In last week's outing against the Raiders, Mahomes threw for 406 yards while completing 70.0% of his passes, while throwing five touchdowns.
+- In last week's matchup with the Raiders, Mahomes completed 70.0% of his passes for 406 yards, while tossing five touchdowns.

-- Mahomes has thrown for 847 yards (282.3 ypg) on 84-of-135 passing with seven touchdowns and one interception over his last three games.

 Mahomes' Kansas City Teammates